MaryamAsgarinezhad/obsidian/Linux/Logging.md

 - "- file:" ***should be the docker file workdir + name of the logging file defined in the application.***
 - "-tag:" is the index of your loggings.

+In the context of log management, "**indexing**" refers to the process of organizing data (logs in this case) in a way that makes it easier to retrieve, analyze, and visualize efficiently.

+Used by the ELK Stack (Elasticsearch, Logstash, Kibana), Elasticsearch indexes log data making it searchable in real-time.
+It allows for full-text search and complex queries facilitated by its Lucene backend.

 ----------------------------------------------------

+**Indexing**: